Adrienne A. Jones

-Adrienne Alease Jones (born November 20, 1954) is an American politician who has served as the 107th Speaker of the Maryland House of Delegates since 2019.
-A member of the Democratic Party, she is the first African-American and first woman to serve in that position in Maryland.
-She has represented District 10 in the Maryland House of Delegates since 1997.
+Adrienne Alease Jones (born November 20, 1954) is an American politician who has served as a member of the Maryland House of Delegates from the 10th district since 1997.
+A member of the Democratic Party, she served as the 107th Speaker of the Maryland House of Delegates from 2019 to 2025, becoming the first African-American and first woman to serve in that position in Maryland.

+Born and raised in Baltimore County, Jones graduated from the University of Maryland, Baltimore County before working in Baltimore County government until 2014.
+Following the death of state delegate Joan N. Parker, she was appointed to the Maryland House of Delegates in 1997, and was subsequently elected to her first four-year term in 1998.
+She was named speaker pro tempore by House Speaker Michael E. Busch in 2003, serving in this position until her election as Speaker following Busch's death in 2019.
+During her speakership, Jones supported the implementation of the Blueprint for Maryland's Future as well as efforts to enshrine abortion rights into the Constitution of Maryland and ensure equity in Maryland's newly-created recreational cannabis and sports betting industries.
+She stepped down as speaker in December 2025, and withdrew from her re-election bid in February 2026.

 Early life and education

 Born in the historically African-American community of Cowdensville in Arbutus, Maryland, Jones was the second of five children.
 She attended Baltimore County public schools and graduated from Lansdowne High School, and later attended the University of Maryland, Baltimore County, where she earned a B.A. degree in psychology in 1976.

 Career

 Early career

 After graduating, Jones worked as a clerk in the Baltimore County's Office of Central Services.
 She first became involved in politics in 1979, when started working as a legislative officer for Baltimore County Executive Donald P. Hutchinson.
 In 1987, Jones became a member of Woman Power, Inc., a voter education organization.
 From 1989 to 1995, she worked as the director of the Office of Minority Affairs in Baltimore County, Maryland, afterwards working as the executive director of the Office of Fair Practices and Community Affairs until 2011.
 Jones later worked as the deputy director of the Office of Human Resources until 2014.
+She also founded the Baltimore County African American Cultural Festival.